 Can Too Many Pills Cause Dangerous Ills?

 America is a nation of pill takers.
-At last count we spent over $400 billion on more than 4 billion prescriptions.
+At last count we spent over $700 billion on nearly 5 billion prescriptions (American Journal of Health-System Pharmacy, July 8, 2024).

-If you assume that a typical prescription bottle has 30 pills, the total comes to 120 billion capsules or tablets each year.
-That’s more than one pill a day for every man, woman and child and does not include OTC medications.
+If you assume that a typical prescription bottle has 30 pills, the total comes to 150 billion capsules or tablets each year.
+That’s a lot more than one pill a day for every man, woman and child and does not include OTC medications.
+Many pharmacies now have 90 pills in a bottle rather than 30.
+So the totals could be much higher.

 Many children and young adults don’t take any medicine.
 That’s because most are healthy and do not need drugs for high blood pressure, elevated cholesterol or sluggish thyroid function.
 Older people, on the other hand, may take a handful.
 Are all these medicines essential for good health?